WeixinGithubJiang/lanenet/README.md

 - [Implemention of lanenet model for real time lane detection using deep neural network model](https://github.com/MaybeShewill-CV/lanenet-lane-detection)
 - [Semantic Instance Segmentation with a Discriminative Loss Function in PyTorch](https://github.com/Wizaron/instance-segmentation-pytorch)
 - [Implementation of discriminative loss for instance segmentation by pytorch](https://github.com/nyoki-mtl/pytorch-discriminative-loss)

+## Tasks

+### Finished
+- [x] Train/Test on TuSimple dataset
+- [x] Train/Test on CULane dataset
+- [x] Train/Test on BDD dataset
+- [x] Add other SoA lane detection networks, such as [SCNN](https://github.com/XingangPan/SCNN) -- implemented the SCNN module, but not able to get good results yet.
+Also supported Deeplab.
+### TODO
+- [x] Combining Drivable detection and lane detection
+- [x] Use H-Net for curve fitting